B2C Work Orders

 The work order is now saved as a Draft status (or another default status based on your configuration).

-13. (Optional) Print or Email the Work Order
+17. (Optional) Print or Email the Work Order

 Click the Print button at the bottom of the Work Order.

-The document will be sent to the pre-configured email address or printer specified in the Printing Settings.
+The document will be sent to the preconfigured email address or printer specified in the Printing Settings.

-14. (Optional) Link to Shopify Draft Order
+19. (Optional) Link to Shopify Draft Order

 WorkMate automatically generates a Shopify Draft Order from the work order.